klx3300/zhwkrfsp/README.md

 or

-the filename of the symbolic link source file - for symlink
+the filename of the symbolic link source file/the file you want to delete - for symlink and remove

-when you creating symbolic links, directly send write request with `filename` set to the link name, no open needed, as `file_handle` will get ignored if mode is `SYMLINK`.
+when you creating symbolic links, directly send write request with `filename` set to the link name, no open needed, as `file_handle` will get ignored if mode is `SYMLINK/REMOVE`.

+or

+nothing - for truncate files.

+in this case, the count will be ignored, and the file will be truncated at position `offset`.

 Reply: